SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 called without `class_name=>...`.
 - Static methods can but should not be called via reference variable (<code>oref->some_static_method( ).</code>).
 - When methods are called, the (non-optional) parameters must be specified within parentheses.
-- You might also stumble on method calls with [`CALL METHOD`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapcall_method_static.htm) statements.
-These statements should no longer be used.
-Note that `CALL METHOD` statements are the only option in the context of [dynamic programming](06_Dynamic_Programming.md).
+- You might also stumble on method calls with the older [`CALL METHOD`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapcall_method_static.htm) statements.
+It is recommended to use the new syntax in new developments.
+Note that `CALL METHOD` statements are still required in the context of [dynamic programming](06_Dynamic_Programming.md).
 Therefore, `CALL METHOD` statements should be reserved for dynamic method calls.
 - Find an example class demonstrating various method calls in section [Excursion: Example Class](#excursion-example-class).